Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning

 The goal of our \emph{experiment-impact-tracker} framework is to provide an easy to deploy, reproducible, and quickly understood mechanism for all machine learning papers to report carbon impact summaries, along with additional appendices showing detailed energy, carbon, and compute metrics.

-\begin{example} A carbon impact summary generated by our framework can be found at the end of this paper in the Carbon Impact Statement section.
-In brief, the experiments in our paper contributed 8.021 kg of $\text{CO}_{2eq}$ to the atmosphere and used 24.344 kWh of electricity, having a USA-specific social cost of carbon of \$0.38 (\$0.00, \$0.95)~\citep{countrylevelsocialcostofcarbon}. \end{example}
+\begin{exampleinline} A carbon impact summary generated by our framework can be found at the end of this paper in the Carbon Impact Statement section.
+In brief, the experiments in our paper contributed 8.021 kg of $\text{CO}_{2eq}$ to the atmosphere and used 24.344 kWh of electricity, having a USA-specific social cost of carbon of \$0.38 (\$0.00, \$0.95)~\citep{countrylevelsocialcostofcarbon}. \end{exampleinline}

 Such statements and informational reporting are important for, among other reasons, awareness, aligning incentives, and enabling accurate cost-benefit analyses.

 \textbf{Awareness: } Informational labels and awareness campaigns have been shown to be effective drivers of eco-friendly behaviors (depending on the context)~\citep{banerjee2003eco,sundar2018modeling,newell2014nudging,byerly2018nudging}.
 Without consistent and accurate accounting, many researchers will simply be unaware of the impacts their models might have and will not pursue mitigating strategies.
 Consistent reporting also may provide social incentives to reduce carbon impacts in research communities.